mua2022/I-MBank_CTF_writeups/Incident_Response/Compromised_Server/Compromised_Server.md

 # Compromised server writeup

-    Note: This writeup contains additional questions which were not included in the challenge for context
+> **NOTE:** This writeup contains additional questions which were not included in the challenge for context

 ## Q1.
 What is the IP address of the attacker?

 First things first, we have to get the attacker's IP order to know how the flow of the traffic.

-Under statistics click on conversations[]
+Under statistics click on conversations

 ![alt text](image1.png)